 GB deadweight sheep prices

 The AHDB deadweight sheep price series is collected from a voluntary sample of abattoirs in Great Britain.
 The data is collected weekly and published every Wednesday for the previous week (Sunday to Saturday).
 Abattoirs submit the price, weight, fat class and conformation of all their prime sheep procured deadweight, regardless of scheme, breed or organic status.
-The prices shown are in pence per kilogram, excluding VAT and represent the average payable for the animal upon delivery to the abattoir, before deductions (eg procurement, transport, insurance, inspection, levy).
+The prices shown are in pence per kilogram, excluding VAT and represent the average payable for the animal upon delivery to the abattoir, before deductions (e.g. procurement, transport, insurance, inspection, levy).

 Prime sheep are reported as new season lambs (male and female clean sheep from this year’s crop) or old season lambs (male and female clean sheep from last year’s crop) sometimes referred to as hoggs or hoggets.
-The price graph above shows old season lambs from 1st January to the third Monday in May and new season lambs thereafter.
+The price graph above shows old season lambs from 1 January to the third Monday in May and new season lambs thereafter.

-Please note that there was a change in sample size from week ending 1st September 2018 and 10th October 2020.
+Please note that there was a change in sample size from week ending 1 September 2018, 10 October 2020 and 20 August 2022.